11ty/eleventy-base-blog/src/posts/2012/the-problem-with-education.md

 ---
-pageTitle: The problem with Education?
+title: The problem with Education?
 date: 2012-07-22
 tags: general
 ---